 Supplements took my autoimmune healing to a whole new level, and they are super helpful during cold and flu season, especially since some of us live in the frozen tundra for 6 months and don’t see any sun (vitamin D).
 Ever.

 In fact, some functional medicine doctors even have their own flu prevention or “winter stress” protocols, so this is something you can always ask your doctor or check out on their websites and blogs.

-I think the biggest warning here though, is that some of the more common “immune boosting” supplements that people turn to during cold & flu season might not fare well for those of us with autoimmune disease (you can read more about why that is in this article (be sure to also read Part 2!)
-Since our household is autoimmune-prone, we are pretty careful about what we choose.
+I think the biggest warning here though, is that some of the more common “immune boosting” supplements that people turn to during cold & flu season might not fare well for those of us with autoimmune disease (you can read more about why that is in this article (be sure to also read Part 2!).
+So be sure to do your research before jumping into any supplements.

 Keep the Flu Away this Season!

 Don’t be scared, just be prepared!
 You can take the right precautions to stay well and still enjoy the colder months.

 By focusing more on the very basic necessities our bodies crave – sleep, low stress, a nutrient-dense diet, and extra supplemental support to fill in the gaps, you’ll be on your way to the healthiest flu season yet!